Contrast-Security-OSS/docs/content/user/attacks/Manage-attacks.md

 In an attack **Overview** tab, use the row dropdown menu to [add an exclusion](admin-policymgmt.html#exclude), [create a virtual patch](admin-policymgmt.html#patch), [blacklist an IP address](admin-policymgmt.html#ip), [add a Protect Rule](admin-policymgmt.html#protect) or suppress the event.
 Tag or suppress multiple attack events by checking the boxes in the grid rows and selecting the appropriate icons in the batch action menu above the grid.

-You can also perform each of these actions by clicking on the event and selecting the appropriate icon.
+You can also perform each of these actions by clicking on the event and selecting the appropriate icon in the expanded description.

 <a href="assets/images/Attack-event-details.png" rel="lightbox" title="View attack event details"><img class="thumbnail" src="assets/images/Attack-event-details.png"/></a>